gidsola/NetService/README.md

 NetService abstracts HTTPS configuration, enforces security best practices, and ensures consistent behavior across development and production environments, letting you focus on building your application.

-## DO NOT USE ANY VERSION PAST 3.0.0a
-- I am adding ws/wss support.
-While the functionality of NetService won't change, I can't say for sure there'll not be issues as i dev.

 ---

 ## Key Features